Whatever the social network, there’s a right way and wrong way to use it for business.

-Why Following Good LinkedIn Etiquette is so Important
+Why Following Good LinkedIn Etiquette Is so Important

 Business etiquette is easily noticeable – both when it is present and absent.
 It makes you stand out among a sea of people and increases one’s chances of achieving greater success in your choice of job.
-It is extremely important to practice business etiquette to succeed – it fosters good relationships not just with employees but also customers and other business vital partners.”
+It is extremely important to practice business etiquette to succeed – it fosters good relationships not just with employees but also customers and other vital business partners.”

-So just what does good etiquette on LinkedIn look like?
+What does good etiquette on LinkedIn look like?

-I get it, LinkedIn makes it VERY easy to accidentally send the default connection request, on desktop and especially on the mobile app.
+I get it.
+LinkedIn makes it VERY easy to accidentally send the default connection request on desktop and especially on the mobile app.

-This one best practice will be the difference between someone clicking Accept or Ignore in response to your connection request.
-If someone clicks Ignore, they will also have the option to select ‘I don’t know this person’.
+This one best practice can determine whether someone clicks Accept or Ignore in response to your connection request.
+If someone clicks Ignore, they will also have the option to select I don’t know this person.

-WARNING: If you receive an excessive number of ‘I don’t know this person’ responses, your account could be restricted and will destroy your ability to connect with prospects and expand your network.
+WARNING: If you receive an excessive number of I don’t know this person responses, your account could be restricted, destroying your ability to connect with prospects and expand your network.

 Personalizing your invites is not optional if you want to connect with new prospects and succeed at generating more leads and revenue for your business.

-2. Send a Welcome Message
+2. Send a welcome message

-You’ve connected with someone on LinkedIn, now what?
+You’ve connected with someone on LinkedIn.
+Now what?

-Would you complain about not getting any new leads from attending a networking function if all you did was collect business cards and never follow up with anyone?
+Think about this: Would you complain about not getting any new leads from attending a networking function if all you did was collect business cards and never follow up with anyone?

 How do you do that?

-To get to know your connection, it is crucial to follow this step.
+To get to know your connection, it is crucial to implement this step.
 It is the difference between merely adding contacts to your network and building real relationships.

 The term spam means different things to different people.